 VPN-Restricted Countries

 In countries like China and Russia, VPN connections can be unstable or blocked.
-NordVPN offers obfuscated servers designed to bypass VPN restrictions, but 100% reliability is not guaranteed.
+NordVPN offers obfuscated servers and the NordWhisper protocol (added in 2025), which disguises VPN traffic as regular HTTPS traffic — making it harder for strict firewalls to detect.
+However, 100% reliability is not guaranteed.
+For more on VPN protocols and when to use each one, see our VPN protocol comparison guide.

 Legal Risks You Should Understand